jrsinclair/mazes-presentation/presentation.md

 }
 ```

-Note: If you're writing a while loop, for example, that repeats something 10 times, you make darn sure you've cot some counter, `i` and that you decrement it each time around the loop.
+Note: If you're writing a while loop, for example, that repeats something 10 times, you make darn sure you've got some counter, `i` and that you decrement it each time around the loop.
 That counter `i` is the state we're changing.
+The thing we need to pay attention to.

-And the termination condition is built in to while loops.
+And the exit condition is built in to while loops.
 In this case, `i > 0`.

 ---

 ## Thinking recursively

-Note: When we're writing recursive algorithms, we pay attention to _the exact same things_.
+Note: When we're writing recursive algorithms, we pay attention to _the same things_.
 They simply happen to live in different locations.

 ---